dtbell99/codewars/README.md

 The java folder is a gradle project.
 You should be able to open it with any IDE and compile the source code.
 ### Javascript
 This folder contains an npm project.
 You should be able to open it in any editor to view/execute the code.
-### Golang
-This folder will contain a normal go code src directory where you can use go build and go run to execute applications.